rschram/similarities/README.md

 so.
 As you can see, I make use of a cosine similarity algorithm written by someone else.
-More experienced developers will have much better chances of making something more generally useful and efficient, and so my goal of having a page-recommendation enging for DW is still served by people branching off and doing their own things.
+More experienced developers will have much better chances of making something more generally useful and efficient, and so my goal of having a page-recommendation engine for DW is still served by people branching off and doing their own things.

 The purpose of this plugin for Dokuwiki is two-fold: